 Fourth, one can normalize season lengths (to 162 games) for all players and/or extrapolate missing player games before making comparisons.
-The default option is to not normalize season lengths or extrapolate missing games.
+The default option is to normalize season lengths to 162 games and to extrapolate missing games.

 Finally, one can assign unique weights for the six factors that are used for comparison: Batting, Baserunning, Pitching, Fielding, eWins, and pWins.
 The default weights are one for each of the six factors.
 Note that if the "context" option is set to "n" (No), the weight on pWins will be zero, regardless of what is entered here.

 All of these options can be selected on the "Most Similar Players"